opendatamesh-initiative/odm-site-platform/docs/concepts/index.md

 The *XOps Platform*, or just the *platform*, as it is referred to in this documentation, is divided into three *logical planes*.
 In the conceptualization of the DataMeshOps functionalities, a *plane* embodies a logical assembly of capabilities with complementary goals and significant functional unity.
 Each plane holds a clear responsibility, collaboratively working towards a shared overarching goal: establishing a *self-service data infrastructure as a platform* under the guidance of a *federated computational governance*.

+!!! note

-> The aim of each plane is to abstract the complexities of the underlying one, providing a set of interfaces (such as APIs) for the functionalities it encompasses.
+    The aim of each plane is to abstract the complexities of the underlying one, providing a set of interfaces (such as APIs) for the functionalities it encompasses.
 These interfaces act as gateways to access the capabilities within the plane.
 Data product developers and data platform users can interact directly with the various planes of the platform.

 Each of the three planes is briefly described below.